-Physician/Practitioner services, including doctor's office visits

-Covered services include:

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: - Primary Care Physician (PCP) and Specialty Physician services (does not include services from a chiropractor or podiatrist, hearing or vision exams, diabetes selfmanagement training, kidney disease education, smoking cessation counseling, or services from an urgent care facility) - Individual/group sessions for outpatient mental health services - Individual/group sessions for outpatient substance abuse services (does not include opioid treatment program counseling) - Individual/group sessions for outpatient psychiatric services - Outpatient physical therapy and speech/language pathology (does not include supervised exercise therapy for PAD, occupational therapy or cardiac and pulmonary rehabilitation).
-Requires prior authorization, approval in advance, to be covered. - You have the option of getting these services through an in-person visit or by telehealth.
+What you must pay when you get these Services that are covered for you services Physician/Practitioner services, including doctor's office visits • \$0 for each PCP visit or telehealth service for Covered services include: Medicare-covered Medically-necessary medical care or surgery services services. furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any • \$15 for each specialist other location visit or telehealth Consultation, diagnosis, and treatment by a specialist service for Medicarecovered services.
+Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: Primary Care Physician (PCP) and Specialty Physician services (does not include services from a chiropractor or podiatrist, hearing or vision exams, diabetes self-management training, kidney disease education, smoking cessation counseling, or services from an urgent care facility) - Individual/group sessions for outpatient mental health services - Individual/group sessions for outpatient substance abuse services (does not include opioid treatment program counseling) Individual/group sessions for outpatient psychiatric services Outpatient physical therapy and speech/language pathology (does not include supervised exercise therapy for PAD, occupational therapy or cardiac and pulmonary rehabilitation).
+Requires prior authorization, approval in advance, to be covered. • You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.